-If we consider many of the most successful Australian not-for-profit organisations, we can see that they are often operating on the same scale as large national, or even multi-national, organisations.
+If we consider many of the most successful Australian not-for-profit organisations, we can see that they are often operating on the same scale as private and public for-profit organisations.
 They have the same challenges, use similar internal organisational structures and have many similar employment management hurdles.

 This includes the same training challenges and needs.
 It might be training for their own employees, for volunteers or even for educating the general public.
-Not surprisingly, it is just as important to use a not-for-profit LMS as it is for any modern commercial organisation to have an online learning platform.
+Not surprisingly, it is just as important to use a not-for-profit learning management system (LMS) as it is for any modern commercial organisation to have an online learning platform.

-In this article, let’s consider seven reasons to use a not-for-profit learning management system to help you build a business case for your organisation.
+In this article, let’s consider nine reasons to use a not-for-profit learning management system to help you build a business case for your NFP organisation.

 Use a not-for-profit LMS to provide training at any scale

-Even if your not-for-profit organisation isn’t large, it can often have a reasonably high turnover in volunteers and employees.
-A situation which increases as the size of your organisation grows.
+Even if your not-for-profit organisation isn’t large, it can often have a reasonably high turnover of volunteers and employees.
+A situation that increases as the size of your organisation grows.
 Either way, having an online learning platform helps manage training at scale.
 An online learning platform can just as easily deliver training to 10, 50, 500 or 10,000 employees.

 Access training at any time